An official website of the United States government

 Note: Significant changes are calculated at a 90-percent confidence level.
 The variance for total nonfarm is an approximation because government and rail transportation are not based on a probability sample

-and social assistance.
-Employment declined in the mining, quarrying, and oil and
+federal government and in mining, quarrying, and oil and gas extraction.

 HTML